gaja-123/FYP2k21_HOME/README.md

 For implementation details, refer to the source code (📘 [JLOPSO 1.ipynb](source%20code/JLOPSO%201.ipynb) – Core implementation notebook for Jump Local Optima Particle Swarm Optimization I (JLOPSO I), updated in 2021) in this repository.
 This workflow enhances efficiency on high-dimensional datasets by promoting diversity and escaping local optima.

 🧑‍💻 Authorship & Collaboration This project, titled “Adaptive Particle Swarm Optimization for Feature Selection on High-Dimensional Data”, was carried out by Gajarajan V Y under the guidance of G. Manikandan.
-The work was completed in collaboration with Chelampalem Sampreeth and Rekkarekula Romeyo, whose contributions supported the development, experimentation, and validation of the proposed algorithm
+The work was completed in collaboration with Chelampalem Sampreeth and Rekkarekula Romeyo, whose contributions supported the development, experimentation, and validation of the proposed algorithm.

+📄 [Final Thesis-signed.pdf](docs/Final%20Thesis-signed.pdf) – Certified project report titled *“Adaptive Particle Swarm Optimization for Feature Selection on High Dimensional Data”*, developed by Gajarajan V Y under the guidance of G. Manikandan, in collaboration with Chelampalem Sampreeth and Rekkarekula Romeyo.

+📊 [JLOPSO I Workflow PDF](docs/📊 [JLOPSO I Workflow PDF](docs/workflow%20-%20Adaptive%20Particle%20swarm%20optimization%20for%20Feature%20Selection%20on%20High%20Dimensional%20Data%20%2C%20a.k.a%20Jump%20Local%20Optima%20Particle%20Swarm%20Optimization%20I.pdf) – Visual summary of the JLOPSO I algorithm workflow.